Functions

 Special functions

-A function named main() is automatically executed at the start of the program.
-LC In lite-C, main() is executed before the engine and video device is initialized.
-This allows to set redefinable variables, like video_mode or dplay_maxclients, in the main function before the first wait() call.
+A function named main() is automatically executed at the start of the program, before the engine and video device is initialized.
+This allows to set variables that affect initialization (such as lvideo_mode) in the main function before the first wait() or level_load() call.

-Functions ending with ..._startup are executed right after the main() function, and LC before the engine and video device is initialized.
+Functions ending with ..._startup are executed right after the main() function, and before the engine and video device is initialized.
 This way, every script can have its own startup function which initializes its variables or objects.
 Example:

 function debug_startup() // automatically started if this script is included